 In contrast to polar lipids and cholesterol, which are found in the membranes of every cell, triacylglycerol is concentrated mostly in adipose (fat) tissue; minor amounts of triacylglycerol occur in other cell types, such as liver epithelia and skeletal muscle fibers.
 Yet, overall, triacylglycerol is the most abundant lipid species, and the only one with an important role in energy metabolism.

-Triacylglycerol occurs in human metabolism in two roles, namely1)as a foodstuff, which accounts for a significant fraction of our caloric intake, and 2)as a store of metabolic energy.
+Triacylglycerol occurs in human metabolism in two roles, namely (a)as a foodstuff, which accounts for a significant fraction of our caloric intake, and (b)as a store of metabolic energy.
 This store can be replenished using dietary triacylglycerol or through endogenous synthesis from carbohydrates or proteins.

 Foodstuffs and their energy contents